Handbook

 If your employee is diagnosed with a serious condition and is expected to live no longer than a year, they can apply for a one-off, tax-free lump sum payment.

-They will need to have some HMRC personal lifetime allowance (LTA) and fill in form AW341, which can be found on the NHS Pensions website.
+In this case, they will need to have some HMRC personal lifetime allowance (LTA) and fill in form AW341, which can be found on the NHS Pensions website.

-• must work for the NHS, or have recently worked for the NHS,
+• must work for the NHS, or have recently worked for the NHS

 • should be younger than normal state retirement age (65).